Myanmar

 Working with local leaders in Myanmar, Mission ONE addresses the important topics of honor, shame, and what the gospel says about these cultural influences.

-To learn more about how honor and shame interact with the Bible and how this affects our Western theology, check out The Global Gospel, written by Mission ONE Vice President, Werner Mischke.
+To learn more about how honor and shame interact with the Bible and how this affects our Western theology, check out The Global Gospel, written by the former Mission ONE Vice President, Werner Mischke.